sogua1980/cis342/README.md

 ---

 - executing a command in a process
-- a process has "file references"
+- a process has "channels" or "file descriptors" that binds to "files"
      - `stdout`, `stderr`
      - `stdin`
-     - each refers to a "file"
+     - files: devices (keyboard, display), on-disk files
-         - file: devices (keyboard, display), on-disk files
+- multiple processes contend for a file
     - a process runs in background/foreground
     - `fg`, `<CTRL+Z>`, `jobs`

 -->

 <!--